Basic Representations of Genus Zero Nonabelian Hodge Spaces: Basic representations for Painlev e moduli spaces

-The generic fission trees as well as the rank and number of singularities of each class of basic representations for each Painlevé moduli space are listed below.
-In the next paragraphs, we explain in more detail how to obtain these classes of representations starting from the standard Lax representations.
+The short fission trees as well as the rank, number of singularities, and minimal Poincar\'e--Katz ranks of each class of basic representations for each Painlev\'e moduli space are listed below.
+In the next section, we will explain in more detail how to obtain these classes of representations starting from the standard Lax representations.